 Snapchat‘s latest update always brings may new impressive improvements to the popular photo-sharing app we all love to use it.

-Whether you’re a Snapchat power user or a newbie, you can step up your snaps game by learning How To Unblock Someone On Snapchat App these hidden Snapchat tips, tricks, and secrets.
+Whether you’re a Snapchat power user or a newbie, you can step up your snaps game by learning How To Unblock Someone On Snapchat App and how to see mutual friends on Snapchat these hidden Snapchat tips, tricks, and secrets.

 - 1. Activate cool features in your settings.